junfu96/CBLSTM-SNP/README.md

 ## 2. Nonlinear Consumption

-[
+$$
 c(t)\odot a(t)
-]
+$$

 This term removes obsolete or redundant information.

-The spike-generation signal (a(t)) acts as a nonlinear consumption factor that suppresses unnecessary state components during temporal propagation.
+The spike generation signal $a(t)$ acts as a nonlinear consumption factor that suppresses unnecessary state components during temporal propagation.

 Conceptually: